-So if you’re looking for a holiday destination which offers beautiful tropical scenery, stunning beaches, interesting wildlife and incredibly well-maintained historical colonial towns, Sri Lanka needs to feature on your bucket list.
-I recently spent two weeks in Sri Lanka and it as dreamy as I had hoped, despite the terrible events that took place in the country at the start.
+If you’re looking for a holiday destination which offers beautiful tropical scenery, stunning beaches, interesting wildlife and incredibly well-maintained historical colonial towns, Sri Lanka needs to feature on your bucket list.
 In this post, I’ve put together my Sri Lanka itinerary, as well as advice on how to pick which beach towns in Sri Lanka to visit.

 When to go to Sri Lanka

 Sri Lanka is unique in that it really is a year-round tropical and warm destination.
-The climate in Sri Lanka is influenced by several monsoon seasons throughout the year, meaning that half the island will be dry whilst the other half is experiencing heavy rains.
+The climate in Sri Lanka is influenced by several monsoon seasons throughout the year.
+This means that half the island will be dry whilst the other half is experiencing heavy rains.

 December – April is the best time to visit the South and West Coasts, as well as the Hill Country.
-Our trip was at the end of April and the rainy weather was just starting to creep in, with a torrential rain storm every few days in the afternoon.
+I went at the end of April and the rainy weather was just starting to creep in, with a torrential rain storm every few days in the afternoon.
 May onwards, this area is heavily affected by the south western monsoon.

 May – Sept is the best time to visit the stunning but lesser visited beaches of the East Coast.
 We didn’t visit these beaches (such as Trincomalee and Arugam Bay) so these are not included in this feature.